 ZC: Absolutely.
 I think both conferences got a lot better.
 It’s been a while since there wasn’t – according to other people and analysts and talk shows and websites and everything – a clear-cut favorite.
 I know a lot of people are talking about the Clippers and Lakers.
 But again, those are two teams that, in the past, weren’t really up for talks about a championship.
 So even that right there just tells you how much has changed over the summer and how much better the entire league is going to be, not just one part of it.

-Basketball, Interview, NBA, Podcast, Evergreen, Interview, Top, CJ McCollum, Damian Lillard, Dirk Nowitzki, Hassan Whiteside, Kevin Love, Steven Adams, Terry Stotts, Tim Duncan, Zach Collins, Portland Trail Blazers
+Basketball, Interview, NBA, Podcast, Interview, Top, CJ McCollum, Damian Lillard, Dirk Nowitzki, Hassan Whiteside, Kevin Love, Steven Adams, Terry Stotts, Tim Duncan, Zach Collins, Portland Trail Blazers